awsdocs/amazon-dynamodb-developer-guide/doc_source/getting-started-step-6.md

 In this step, you create a global secondary index for the `Music` table that you created in [Step 1: Create a Table](getting-started-step-1.md)\.

-For more information about global secondary indexes, see [Global Secondary Indexes](GSI.md)\.
+For more information about global secondary indexes, see [Using Global Secondary Indexes in DynamoDB](GSI.md)\.

 Next, you can query the global secondary index\.
 For details, see [Step 7: Query the Global Secondary Index](getting-started-step-7.md)\.